zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Establishing a trust relationship between Domain API ML and Central API ML

-For routing to work in a multitenancy configuration, the Central API ML must trust the Domain API ML, and vice versa for registration.
+For routing to work in a multitenancy configuration, the Central API Mediation Layer must trust the Domain API Mediation Layers for a successful registration into the Discovery Service component.
+The Domain API Mediation Layers must trust the Central API Mediation Layer Gateway to accept routed requests.
-It is necessary that the root and, if applicable, intermediate public certificates be shared between Central API ML and Domain API MLs.
+It is necessary that the root and, if applicable, intermediate public certificates be shared between Central API Mediation Layer and Domain API Mediation Layers.

-The following diagram is a visual description of the relationship between the Central APIML and Domain APIMLs.
+The following diagram is a visual description of the relationship between the Central API ML and Domain API MLs.

 ![Trust relation diagram](./diagrams/mt-trust-relations.png)

 As shown in this example diagram, the Central APIML is installed on system X. Domain APIMLs are installed on system Y and Z.

-For secure communication, Domain APIML 1 and 2 are using different private keys signed by different public keys.
-These keys do not trust each other.
+To establish secure communications, "Domain APIML 1" and "Domain APIML 2" are using different private keys signed with different public keys.
+These APIMLs do not trust each other.

-In order for the Central APIML to register with all Domain APIMLs, it is necessary that the Central APIML have all public keys from the certificate chain of all Domain APIMLs:
+In order for all Domain APIMLs to register with the Central APIML, it is necessary that the Central APIML have all public keys from the certificate chains of all Domain APIMLs:
 * DigiCert Root CA
 * DigiCert Root CA1
 * DigiCert CA

-These shared public keys are required for the Central APIML to establish trust with the Domain APIMLs.
+These public keys are required for the Central APIML to establish trust with the "Domain APIML 1" and "Domain APIML 2".

 The Central APIML uses a private key which is signed by the Local CA public key for secure communication.

-Domain APIMLs 1 and 2 require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
+"Domain APIML 1" and "Domain APIML 2" require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
 The diagram indicates all of the added certificates inside the red dashed lines.

 ### Commands to establish trust between Domain and Central API MLs